 Many types of volunteer activities are available, but some of them are seasonal and only available in the spring and/or summer.
-After looking over the following brief descriptions of current volunteer activities, please complete the on-line volunteer application form.
+After looking over the following brief descriptions of current volunteer activities, please complete the online volunteer application form.

-Animal care.
+Animal care shifts.
 Feed animals, clean cages, and receive incoming animals at NAR on 17th Avenue.
 Each shift is three to four hours long, on the same day and time each week.
 We will provide four hours of training and supervised instruction as needed.
 You must take the Animal Care Training in April to volunteer for a shift.
 The season lasts from May through August.

 Cleaning.
 Do various cleaning jobs including scrubbing and hosing out plastic kennels, helping with the laundry, sweeping, and mopping.
 Each shift is two to three hours long, on the same day each week.
 We’ll instruct you on the job.